 15 % 3.
 Project Management Preparation of budget Preparation of Schedule Coordination Quality Control e 3.2 Meet with client onsite to review project, scope of work.
 Return from the office, conduct research, prepare a written proposal for client for a 25-lot subdivision based upon discussion with client, including budget and scope.
 Undertake pre-calculations.
 Prepare field crew for field work, process field returns.
 QA/QC posting, send to drafting department.
 Address questions from drafting department, review plan, provide mark ups.
 Monitor budget weekly, tracking costs against the prepared budget.
 Provide weekly progress reports to the client updating timelines.
 10 % 4.
 Personnel Management Prepare and arrange to have posted a job description for a survey assistant, review resumes, assist with interviews of potential candidates Provide input into performance evaluations for office and field staff 10 % 5.
-Administration and other 5.2 Design a checklist form for new clients phoning the office to ensure the person answering the phone obtains all pertinent information Create a template for file management for project files in the office to ensure files are being kept up with the necessary information Created a database for management of digital plans on the office server ntire period covered by this certification. ment is, to the best of our knowledge, true. ignature nature of the junior date date Signature date Signature of the supervisor date
+Administration and other 5.2 Design a checklist form for new clients phoning the office to ensure the person answering the phone obtains all pertinent information Create a template for file management for project files in the office to ensure files are being kept up with the necessary information Created a database for management of digital plans on the office server % of time devoted to this activity in relation to the entire period covered by this certification.
+We certify that the information contained in this document is, to the best of our knowledge, true. ignature nature of the junior date date Signature date Signature of the supervisor date